 Yading Nature Reserve

 There are a ton of different treks one can do in Yading, but the most popular is the kora around the reserve’s tallest mountain, Mt.
 Chenrezig.
-I wrote a complete guide to the trek, feel free to check it out.
+Here’s my complete guide to visiting the Yading Nature Reserve.

 Tiger Leaping Gorge